-Graham Halsall, a Partner in our Dispute Resolution team discusses the recent cause of Gaia Ventures Limited v Abbeygate Helical (Leisure Plaza) Limited .
+Graham Halsall, Partner in our Dispute Resolution team discusses the recent cause of Gaia Ventures Limited v Abbeygate Helical (Leisure Plaza) Limited .
 This case has highlighted complications that can arise when there are contractual mechanisms such as endeavours clauses and overage agreements in place.

 “How hard do you have to work to make yourself liable to pay £1.4 million?”